 Carrie Miller is a textile artist living on the Front Range of Colorado.
 Her working process and material curiosity are the products of an untamed childhood.

 Carrie received her MFA in Fibers from Colorado State University where she was very lucky to study with Tom Lundberg.
 She was a board member of the non-profit Weave a Real Peace from 2018-2020.
 She was the Sales & Marketing Director at Schacht Spindle Company, from 2020-2022.
-She is now a business owner and freelance writer.
+She is now a small business owner and textile educator.
 Her work has been exhibited throughout the US and in Scythia the 12th Biennial International Textile Exhibition in Ukraine.

 Growing up on a farm, Carrie was constantly exposed to new life, death and whatever could be accomplished in between.
 Her time was split between adventures in horseback riding, backwoods archaeology, and whole days hunkered down behind her sewing machine.
 The rhythm of this lifestyle is the source of Carrie’s enthusiasm for the challenge to find and make tools, learn new techniques and manifest a plan.